Booking Terms & Conditions

 Note: These Terms and Conditions include provisions which exclude and limit the liability of the Owner and/or VentureSail at Paragraphs 3, 11, 14, 16, 17 and 18

-For some vessels, additional terms apply that can be found at the end of the document.
+For some vessels, additional terms apply that can be found at the end of this page.
 In the event of any conflict between the terms of VentureSail Limited and the relevant additional terms applicable to your booking, the additional terms shall take precedence.

 “The Booking Form” is the form available for completion on our website which must be completed for the booking of any voyage under the Terms and Conditions.

 “The Vessel” is the vessel identified in the completed Booking Form;